top of page

 How to run the drill:

 b.
-Transfer the gun to your support hand and fire 2 rounds support-hand only
+Safely transfer the gun to your support hand, aiming in at the same Focus-Point™ fire 3 rounds support-hand only.

 d.
-Repeat this full sequence 3 times for a total of 12 rounds
+Repeat this full sequence 4 times (9 rounds per Focus-Point™).

 Shooting distance for 7 Yard Speed Drill graphic.